okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/nodejs/integrationsteps.md

 </div>

 If the user decides to skip the optional factor, they are considered signed in since they have already verified the required factors.
-See [Step 8, Option 1: Skip phone factor](#step-8-option-1-skip-phone-factor) for the skip authenticator flow.
-If the user decides to select the optional factor, see [Step 8, Option 2: User selects phone authenticator](#step-8-option-2-user-selects-phone-authenticator) for the optional phone authenticator flow.
+See [Option 1: Skip phone factor](#option-1-skip-phone-factor) for the skip authenticator flow.
+If the user decides to select the optional factor, see [Option 2: User selects phone authenticator](#option-2-user-selects-phone-authenticator) for the optional phone authenticator flow.

 ### 7: Handle the phone options